-Ransomware and Fake Ransomware: It used to be simple.
-The were relatively simple to determine.
+Ransomware and fake ransomware: It used to be simple.
+The attacks were relatively simple to identify.
 Take for example the Shamoon.
-When the attack was analyzed it was clear that it was intended to disrupt its victims.
-In this case, the target was clearly Saudi Arabia, and the use of a Wiper in the components of the malicious software clearly showed one of the targets of the perpetrators of the attack.
+When the attack was analyzed it was clear that it was intended to disturb her victim.
+In this case the target was clearly Saudi Arabia, and the use of a Wiper in the malicious components software it clearly showed one of the targets of the attackers.
 Delete and destroy infected systems.
-Ransomware

 Similarly, the use of ransomware was equally clear.